getdyspatch/dyspatch-ruby/docs/DraftsApi.md

 api_instance = DyspatchClient::DraftsApi.new

 opts = {
+  cursor: 'cursor_example', # String | A cursor value used to retrieve a specific page from a paginated result set.
   status: 'status_example' # String | Filter the list of drafts by a particular status }